 In a small saucepan over low heat, melt the butter and half the milk together.
 Add the remaining cold milk to cool it down a bit and set aside.

-In the bowl of a stand mixer using the dough hook attachment, add the flour, cocoa, yeast, sugar, cinnamon and all spice and give it a mix together (no standmixer? see note 4).
+In the bowl of a stand mixer using the dough hook attachment, add the flour, cocoa, yeast, sugar and cinnamon and give it a mix together (no standmixer? see note 4).

-Pour in the warm milk mixture (make sure it's just warm and not hot) and vanilla.
-Give a slight mix until starting to clump together then add the egg.
+Check the milk mixture is just warm and not hot (if hot, let it sit for 5-10 minutes until just warm) then pour it into the flour mixture along with the vanilla.
+Give it a slight mix until starting to clump together then add the egg.

 Once the dough has risen, turn it out onto a lightly floured board.
 Gently knead in the chocolate chips until evenly distributed.
 Don’t knead for too long.

 Shape into a ball of dough.
 Cut the ball in 6 even pieces, then cut each of those pieces in half.

 Line the base of a casserole dish or large baking tin (at least 9x13 inch) with baking paper.

 Shape each piece of dough into a small ball and sit them side by side in the prepared tray (they should be just touching).
 Allow to rise for another hour or until doubled in size again, loosely covered with a tea towel or plastic wrap.

 Preheat the oven to 200C / 400F / 180C fan forced

 Mix together the cocoa, flour and 2 ½ tablespoons water and transfer to a piping bag.
 Pipe crosses over the top of the buns (you can do this by piping 1 long line across the middle of each row of buns, then repeat until they all have a cross).

 Bake for 20-25 minutes until shiny and crisp on top.

 Serve warm, with butter

 I use a standard Australian 20ml tablespoon (4 teaspoons worldwide)

 For best results you should always weigh ingredients like flour and sugar.
 Kitchen scales are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).